-To service your iOS device, Find My iPhone or iPad will need to be temporarily turned off.
+To service your device, Find My Mac, iPhone or iPad will need to be temporarily turned off.
 In order to turn off Find My iPhone, you must know your Apple ID and password.
-The switch is in Settings > iCloud > Find My iPhone (iPad).
+The switch is in Settings > [your name] > Find My.
 For detailed instruction, including how to switch FMi with a non-responsive device, see this article.

-If you are unable to turn off Find My iPhone, Apple cannot provide support services.
+If you are unable to turn off Find My, Apple cannot provide support services.
 This policy is in force to prevent unauthorised persons from servicing your device without your knowledge.
 If you don't remember your Apple ID and Password, please go to iForgot.

 Sign off iCloud

 Especially with iOS 10, we need the device to be signed off iCloud.
 You will find it in Settings > iCloud, then scroll all the way down.

 If you erased the phone, please activate the device and set up the phone as a new iPhone or iPad with no signing into iCloud and no passcode.
 If you didn't, please give us your PIN so we can run the diagnostic tool from Apple.
 No personal data will be uploaded or kept.

 This looks somewhat obvious but we do have a fair number of people forgetting their SIM in the device which may get replaced by a new unit.
 We have no ways to get a forgotten SIM back from Apple.

 Some repairs take time

 We are proud of our team able to help you while you wait, but there are limitations.